apoorvsingh2000/Real-Attendance/README.md

 The other challenge faced was issue in the clarity of face detection.
 Even though there was a face visible in the window the software was sometimes unable to detect it sometimes.
 This issue was faced due to low quality camera.

 ## Accomplishments that we're proud of
+Successfully generated a design of project model Successfully collected data using OpenCV and sent it over the internet to the user to be displayed on app.

 ## What we learned
+Image Augmentation
+Working on data on Firebase

 ## What's next for Third Eye
 Further using even advanced face recognition algorithms/ deep learning algorithms, the emotions of a students face can be captured and this data can help recognize how well the student is able to grasp the concepts taught in the lecture.